billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 Lastly, if the meta file is missing checksum item `fileSHA1` then simply add an entry setting it to zero: `fileSHA1=0`.
-This will allow you to open the file with the SpikeGLX FileViewer.
+This will allow you to open the file with the SpikeGLX File Viewer.

 --------